How to Explain What You Do Clearly Without Over-Explaining

 She was using real, resonant words to describe her expertise and what she does and - most importantly - these words were human.

 Then she took another turn: her language got denser, more academic.
-I knew she liked them because they felt academic, polished, & more impressive.
+I could tell she liked them because they felt academic, polished, & more impressive.

-Academica is the world Sadie comes from.
-In her industry, speaking in this way, especially with her peers, feel right.
+Academia is the world Sadie comes from.
+In her industry, speaking in this way, especially among her peers, feels right.
 It's normal, everyday language to her.

 That’s when it clicked with me: "Ohhhh.
 She doesn’t yet know how to talk about what she does in an everyday way."

-So she started over-managing her words, backing herself into a place where she felt professional and in control of what she was saying.
+So she started over-managing her words, backing herself into a place where she felt professional and in control of her words, without considering whether her audience could make meaning from them.

 This backing up into a comfortable place for YOU as the expert is a huuuuuuge part of why brand messaging feels heavy, vague, or harder to read than it needs to be.